Could Clearwater Beach become a hotel haven again?

 "I think it's something we should strongly consider," Mayor Frank Hibbard said.
 "I think right now the condominium market is stagnant, to say the least."

-In the past, it's been more economical to build condominiums rather than hotels because, in terms of market value, six hotel rooms equal about one condo, said Gina Clayton, Clearwater's assistant planning department director.
+In the past, it's been more economical to build condominiums rather than hotels because, in terms of market value, six hotel rooms equals about one condo, said Gina Clayton, Clearwater's assistant planning department director.
 But that could change.

 If the city lets developers build more hotel rooms on less property, then some builders might be inclined to forgo the condos for the hotels.